2020’s “The New Normal”

 Finn Loper had 18 tackles for loss in just 5 games

 Finn Loper was also voted in as a captain in 2020.
 He was the strongest kid on the team and the most fierce.
 Loper led with pure rage and intensity.
 Unfortunately for Finn he was not able to join these guys on that 8th grade team because he was too old.
 By the time his freshman year rolled around he was very anxious to get back on the gridiron.
-He had a great career at Truckee earning himself a Scholarship to attend College of the Mines, a D2 school in Colorado.
+He had a great career at Truckee earning himself a Scholarship to attend Colorado School of Mines, a D2 school in Golden Colorado.
 At 6’2 200 pounds Loper took the opposition by storm.
 In just 5 games during the Covid season Loper recorded 44 tackles, 5 sacks, and 18 tackles for loss.
 That’s a pace that would put him at the top of most defensive stat categories.
-Truckee would have played in at least 10 games in 2020 if it wasn’t for Covid…at this pace Loper would have finished with 90 tackles, at least 10 sacks, and 35 tackles for loss.
-Finn Loper was an absolute beast on the field and he virtually shut down the wide side of the field for every team we faced.
+Truckee would have played in at least 10 games in 2020 and at this pace Loper would have finished with 90 tackles, at least 10 sacks, and 35 tackles for loss.
+Finn was an absolute beast on the field and he virtually shut down the wide side of the field for every team we faced.
 His attitude and performance creating the legend…Lope Dawg!

 ANDERS NORMAN